adamtow/actioncuts/docs/index.md

 `{{ActionCuts Action:XYZ}}`

-where XYZ is the name of the shortcut or action block to embed.
+where XYZ is the name of the shortcut or the action block to embed.
 Consider the screenshot below:

 ![ActionCuts Embed Comment Format](https://adamtow.github.io/actioncuts/images/actioncuts-embed-comments.png)